jcrows/jcrows.github.io/index.md

 ## FINANCIAL SUPPORT
 We are trusting God to provide for our needs as we make steps towards serving in Thailand.
 Financial support is a practical way that you can partner with us, enabling us to go and share Christ’s love overseas.
 If you would like to be part of our support team, head to [the OMF website](https://omf.org/en/web/nz/giving) to find out how to get set up.

-Thank you for your desire to be part of our team.